RockfordWei/PerfectExample-WebSocketsServer/README.md

 ```
 ## Handling WebSocket Sessions

- A WebSocket service handler must impliment the `WebSocketSessionHandler` protocol.
+ A WebSocket service handler must implement the `WebSocketSessionHandler` protocol.
  This protocol requires the function `handleSession(request: WebRequest, socket: WebSocket)`.
  This function will be called once the WebSocket connection has been established,
  at which point it is safe to begin reading and writing messages.